Opening Triennial on 25.9.2025

 September 25 to December 14, 2025

-After the Opening on September 25 in Berlin, the focus of the program will shift to Weimar and Dessau, where the program of the Triennial of Modernism will be reduced to the extended weekend from September 26 to 29, while the program in Berlin will run until mid-December.
-Towards the end of the event period, an international closing conference will take place from November 31 to December 1.
-It will also serve as a milestone conference for the European Triennial of Modernism (ETOM) network, which has been in existence since 2022, and will provide the framework for several contributions from our European labs within the New European Bauhaus Lab (ETOM NEB Lab).
+At the end of November, an international conference will also take place in Berlin as part of the pilot edition of the European festival format "ETOM - European Triennial of Modernism".
+It will also serve as a milestone conference for the European Triennial of Modernism (ETOM) network, which has been in existence since 2022, and will provide the framework for several contributions from our European labs within the New European Bauhaus (ETOM NEB Lab).

 Cross-city motto